praghubanshi12/movie-management-project/README.md

 * **API Link** : (POST) http://localhost:8000/movies.php
   * **Description** :
-    * This is a POST Request, of type JSON
+    * This is a POST Request, of headers Content-type JSON
     * **Request Body** :
       *  ```
          {